Mesograzer: In crustaceans

-Many crustacean species depend largely on animals as their food source, however others feed on pure algal diets (e.g., cyclopoid).
+Many crustacean species depend largely on animals as their food source, however others feed on pure algal diets (e.g., certain cyclopoids).
 Different species of cyclopoid have various mouth parts.
 This affects if they are grazers or predators, and if grazers, what vegetation they will prefer to graze on.
 Temperature also has an effect on the grazing behaviour of certain small crustaceans.
 The relationship between algal and grazer typically shifts with the seasons.

 Isopoda

 Isopoda are an order of crustacean commonly known as mesograzers, due to their general small size and grazing herbivorous feeding behaviour.
 The mechanisms affecting their habitat choice and grazing in sea grass meadows is affected by the latitude.
 For isopod grazers, food type is considered a universal mechanism in determining the presence of these grazers on sea grass meadows.
 Food is more important than shelter, in the absence of predators, regarding habitat choice.
 Many factors, such as food quality, location, predation, plant morphology, and physiology of the isopod affect food, thus habitat choice.
-Isopod grazers typically respond to substances excreted by their food source, particu00larly epiphytes alone do not attract isopods (e.g., snails).
+Isopod grazers typically respond to substances excreted by their food source, particularly epiphytes alone do not attract isopods (e.g., snails).